 The CATDC’s Ongoing Programs, series of 3-5 meetings led by local educators, are some of our most agile and responsive professional development offerings and the foundation of our unique approach to growing capacity in California independent schools.
-Easy access to digital and print resources and online courses make continuing education within reach at all times, but over our nineteen-year history we have seen the greater impact possible when we invite educators from different schools to meet in person throughout the school year.
+Easy access to digital and print resources and online courses make continuing education within reach at all times, but over our nineteen-year history we have seen the greater impact possible when we invite educators from different schools to meet in person or online throughout the school year.

 Best Practices in Adult Learning

 Ongoing Programs are uniquely designed for and led by independent school educators with an emphasis on building strong relationships, sharing innovative practices, and developing leadership capacity.
 Our facilitators model great teaching; they inspire participants and share best practices, understanding the key difference between facilitating adult learning and teaching students; that is, the many years of experience, possibly decades, each adult brings to the room.
 Facilitators offer new insights and guide reflections that aim to build a bridge between what participants already know and what they want to learn.

 We want educators in our community to take charge of their professional learning journeys, to be vocal about their needs and their expertise.
 Engaging with a community of learners is an important part of learning something new; similar to how collaboration helps students build confidence and hone their points of view, a Professional Learning Community that reaches across schools, such as the ones provided by our Ongoing Programs, can help educators grow their professional networks while refining and expanding their skills in the classroom.